avian-annotator/FYP/README.md

 Generating api hooks -
 1. Run `./generate.bash` in bash (git bash or wsl on windows)/zsh after every change to the backend.
 Make sure the backend is running before doing that.
 This is vital to ensure that your api hooks work correctly.

+# Standards
+1. Conventional commits
+2. Rebase and merge or squash and merge